gungor/gungor.github.io/_posts/2020-09-08-custom-s2i-builderimage-several-jvm.markdown

 This guilde is to show you how you make changes in a builder image: <a class="text-accent" href="https://github.com/gungor/s2i-builder-image">https://github.com/gungor/s2i-builder-image</a> .
 You can also setup any environment for any programming language.
 I used OpenJDK 14 with OpenJ9 and maven 3.6.3.
-Openshift <a class="text-accent" href="https://github.com/jboss-openshift/cct_module">https://github.com/jboss-openshift/cct_module</a> has many scripts helping builder image. assemble, run, save-artifacts files and configuration files can be found there.
+Openshift <a class="text-accent" href="https://github.com/jboss-openshift/cct_module">cct_module</a> has many scripts helping builder image. assemble, run, save-artifacts files and configuration files can be found there.
-I made minimum changes to referencing openjdk-11-rhel7 image.
+I made minimum changes referencing openjdk-11-rhel7 image.
 Because several configuration files exists in cct_module and they use Openshift specific environment variables.
-Jvm start parameters adjusted by scripts in cct_module.
+Jvm start parameters adjusted by additional scripts in cct_module.
 Keeping them is useful.
 Dockerfile can be simplified though, since it contains several redundant files.

 {% highlight shell %}